Background Removal Using Quick Selection & Refine Edge Tool

 You can now put the foreground image on any background you like.

 If you like this tutorial, then you can visit our website to see other articles related to Photoshop.
 You will find various topics that can help you strengthen your basics.
 For example, check out how to use Photoshop for photo editing or retouching purposes.
+We can also give simple tips on how to create layer with the Layer Mask tool in Photoshop.
 You might also come across various advanced topics, like Photoshop tools and functions where we have discussed the different tools it possesses.